 Hiring An Expert Helps

 We understand.
 Hiring an expert or a student loan lawyer can be costly.
 So, you’d rather represent yourself.
 Here’s what we recommend: please don’t.
 First of all, having a professional or a good lawyer serve you is not a waste of time or your money.
-The lawsuit can move from easy to complicated very fast.
-It’s tiring to find out how the court works, where you need to be at what time, and the person you need to discuss with.
+A lawsuit can move from easy to complicated very fast.
+It’s tiring to find out how the court works, where you need to be at what time, and with whom you need to discuss.
 On top of that, you have to understand how to defend yourself and the settlement options available.
 In short, if you represent yourself, the chances are that they’ll probably win, especially when they realize you don’t know what you’re doing.

 So it’s vital to hire a professional lawyer.
 However, if you still want to represent yourself, at least sit down with a lawyer and let him offer you some legal advice specific to the lawsuit at hand.

-Quickly respond to the lawsuit so that it doesn’t end in a default judgment because when it does, you’ll have to consult with a lawyer about the next step forward.
-If you sense any doubt about the legitimacy of the loan debt, make sure that the NCT proves if the information they are holding against you is there.
+If you quickly respond to the lawsuit so that it doesn’t end in a default judgment, because when it does, you’ll have to consult with a lawyer about the next step forward.
+If you sense any doubt about the legitimacy of the loan debt, make sure that the NCT proves that the information they are holding against you is true.
 And also, if possible, confirm that the statute of limitations is not over.